-The Joy of Creation as a Motive for Entrepreneurship By Galit Zamler
+The Joy of Creation Drives to Entrepreneurship By Galit Zamler

 The Satisfaction in Doing

 The entrepreneur is not deterred by hard work.
-His/Her energy for acting is the joy of creation, and the work is done with great satisfaction.
+His/Her energy for acting stems from the joy of creation, and the work is done with great satisfaction.

-An entrepreneur who chooses to engage in a field that comes from a naturally aroused interest and desire, motivated by a joyful attitude for success.
-The joy of creation is the willingness to give 100% of yourself.
+An entrepreneur who chooses to engage in a domain that stems from a natural connection and which arouses interest and desire will be motivated by the joy of creation until success.
+This passion is the willingness to give 100% of yourself.

 Here are some examples: